Ckrenzer/wordle-solver/README.md

 # About
 Uses information theory to solve Wordle puzzles, inspired by [3Blue1Brown's YouTube video](https://youtu.be/v68zYyaEmEA).

-Oh, and for the record: I never looked at 3Blue1Brown's code.
-The code you see is entirely from my own noggin.
+Oh, and for the record: I never looked at 3Blue1Brown's code--the code you see is entirely from my own noggin.
 The linked video is all I used as reference.

 # The Solver